solana-foundation/curriculum/courses/spl-tokens-2022-and-extensions/README.md

 ## Overview

 This course provides an in-depth exploration of the SPL Token program on Solana, with a strong emphasis on the modern Token-2022 standard (often referred to as Token Extensions) and its advanced functionalities.
-The primary goal is to equip learners with the knowledge and skills to create, manage, and interact with sophisticated token features beyond basic fungible and non-fungible tokens.
+The primary goal is to equip learners with the knowledge and skills to create, manage, and interact with sophisticated token features beyond basic fungible and non-fungible tokens, while also considering the practicalities of integrating these tokens with other programs, wallets, and exchanges.

-The course focuses on practical application, guiding students through the nuances of Token-2022 extensions such as transfer fees, interest-bearing tokens, non-transferable tokens, transfer hooks, metadata pointers, and confidential transfers.
+The course focuses on practical application, guiding students through the nuances of Token-2022 extensions such as transfer fees, scaled UI amount, non-transferable tokens, pausable tokens, transfer hooks, metadata pointers, and confidential transfers.
+It also touches upon the challenges and strategies for ensuring broader ecosystem compatibility for tokens utilizing these extensions.
 The final project involves building an NFT-Gated Content Access Program, applying these learned concepts.

 ## Learning Objectives

 - Understand the differences and advantages of SPL Token-2022 over the original SPL Token program.
 - Create and manage Token-2022 mints and associated token accounts.
+- Understand the considerations for integrating Token-2022 based assets with other on-chain programs and off-chain services like wallets and exchanges.
 - Implement and interact with various Token-2022 extensions, including:
   - Transfer Hooks for custom transfer logic.
   - Permanent Delegates for specific operational authority.
   - Transfer Fees for on-chain royalty or fee collection.
+  - Scaled UI Amount for representing token values.
-  - Interest-Bearing Tokens for native yield.
+  - Pausable Tokens for temporarily halting token activity.
   - Non-Transferable Tokens for soul-bound or identity use cases.
   - Metadata Pointers and On-chain Metadata.
   - Confidential Transfers for privacy-preserving transactions.